beeware/toga/docs/reference/api/resources/validators.rst

         return "Why didn't you say hello?"

-Toga provides built-in validators for a range of common validation types, as well as some base classes that can be used as a starting point for custom valiators.
+Toga provides built-in validators for a range of common validation types, as well as some base classes that can be used as a starting point for custom validators.

 A list of validators can then be provided to any widget that performs validation, such as the :class:`~toga.widgets.textinput.TextInput` widget.
 In